crcn/tandem-old/README.md

 </component>
 ```

 The `a` button in the above component emits a plain javascript object of `{ type: "EVENT", payload: { triggerEvent: sourceMouseEvent, context: { count: 0 }}}`, which should be handled by a higher order component that defines a `handleEvent` property.
 If a `handleEvent` is _not_ present, then event will bubble up until it reaches one. `handleEvents` that _are_ defined must call a higher order `handleEvent` function in order for bubbling to occur.
-Here's an example:

 #### <style /> elements